-You will be shown how to adjust the size of dots as well as to place them in a more regular fashion.
-How to improve cylindrical shapes and shaping longer beads will be explored, together with using presses to help shape your beads.
+You will be shown how to adjust the size of dots as well as how to place them in a more regular fashion.
+You will improve cylindrical shapes and explore shaping longer beads, together with using presses to help shape your beads.
 You will be shown different methods of encasing and gain an understanding of how the glass responds to the heat.

-By the end of the course you will have gained confidence in your ability to make beads of a more consistent nature, have explored new techniques and made many different beads to use in your own unique jewellery.
+By the end of the course, you will have gained confidence in your ability to make beads of a more consistent nature, explored new techniques and made many different beads to use in your own unique jewellery.

 • dots – even placement, even size